 How to manage ADHD at home?

 Creating clear and consistent expectations and consequences, predictable routines and identifying and strategizing area of difficulty can help e.g. organisations skills.

 Learn, research and listen.

 When a child grows up feeling less than, stupid, lazy or not as able as other people, life can feel hopeless.
 It is our job as adults to help children understand that they are not these negative labels and that the future holds wonderful possibilities for them.
 Traits of ADHD can be real strength for many people.

 Structure your child’s home life

-Routines allow him to focus on the big picture instead of worrying over the small details of living.
-Establish mealtimes, a bedtime, and quiet times.
-You may want to establish a schedule and draw a step-by-step chart for any task they have trouble with.
+Introduce routines – mealtimes, a bedtime, and quiet times by drawing a step-by-step chart for any task and goals.
 You can also look at how to manage their activities so that they are not overstimulated or exhausted.

 Teach your child to look before they leap

-Children with ADHD can to be impulsive and unaware of how their behaviour may affect others.
-Help your child develop the habit of considering the consequences of their actions.
+Children with ADHD can to be impulsive and unaware of how their behaviour may affect others so help develop the habit of considering the consequences.
 Suppose they want to play catch just outside the living room window.
 What might happen?
 Is there a better place to play?